 You will also need to get involved with an Orthodox-Jewish family, because that is the only possible way to internalize Judaism.
 Judaism cannot be learned entirely from books, and in was never meant to be.
 So get yourself invited to homes for the Sabbath.
 Read my wife's article "The Kindness of Strangers," to learn more about how to do this..

 It is impossible to properly fulfill Judaism unless you are part of a Jewish community and congregation.
-Unless yours is an unusual circumstance, your Rabbi will insist that you move to a neighborhood with a Jewish presence, where you will have easy access to an Orthodox community, a synagogue, kosher food, Rabbinical advice, and many other necessities of Jewish life.
+Unless yours is some kind of unusual circumstance (and I can't imagine what sort of circumstances those might be), your Rabbi will insist that you move to a neighborhood with a Jewish presence, where you will have easy access to an Orthodox community, a synagogue, kosher food, Rabbinical advice, and many other necessities of Jewish life.